radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 3. Navigate to the first node in the linked virtual view and select the attribute that matches the primary key of the parent node.

-    >[!note]
-    > if the link attribute in the parent node is multi-valued, manually edit the link parameter condition as described in [Linking on a Multi-Valued Attribute](#linking-on-a-multi-valued-attribute).
+    >[!note] If the link attribute in the parent node is multi-valued, manually edit the link parameter condition as described in [Linking on a Multi-Valued Attribute](#linking-on-a-multi-valued-attribute).

 5. Click OK.